 Montana has established a standardized, statewide exit process to determine when an EL no longer requires EL services, which as mentioned above, was revised in the 2019 Montana WIDA Standards Validation Workshop.
-Montana's minimum requirement to exit EL services is that an EL must obtain an overall composite score of 4.7 or better on the WIDA ACCESS for ELLs 2.0 assessment.
-Each school must develop a plan to review EL data from the WIDA ACCESS for ELLs 2.0 tests on an annual basis to determine if an EL has attained proficiency according to Montana's exit criteria.
+Montana's minimum requirement to exit EL services is that an EL must obtain an overall composite score of 4.75.0 or better along with a score of 4.0 or better in each of the language domains of listening, speaking, reading, and writing on the WIDA ACCESS for ELLs 2.0 assessment.
+Each school must develop a plan to review EL data from the WIDA ACCESS for ELLs 2.0 tests on an annual basis to determine if an EL has attained proficiency according to Montana's exit proficiency criteria.
 A template for schools to use during the data evaluation process is available on the OPI website.
-When students meet the exit criteria of 4.7 on the WIDA Access for ELLs 2.0 Assessment, LEA staff members must redesignate students and update students' EL status in the student information system, Achievement in Montana (AIM), and inform parents of the decision to exit the student from EL status.
+Schools may make exit decisions based solely on the criteria established for the WIDA ACCESS for ELLs 2.0 tests, but they are encouraged to consider other data related to academic achievement and the student's ability to be successful in various community, college, and careersettings.
+Additional data may include assessments of reading comprehension and writing fromclassroom, district, and statewide content assessments.
+When students meet the exit criteria of 4.7 on the WIDA Access for ELLs 2.0 Assessment, LEA staff members must re-designate students and update students' EL status in the student information system, Achievement in Montana (AIM), and inform parents of the decision to exit the student from EL status.
 The students will continue to be monitored for two years after re-designation.

 In addition to the WIDA ACCESS for ELLS 2.0 assessment, Montana administers an alternate test designed specifically for ELs with the most significant cognitive disabilities.
 During the 2019 Montana WIDA Standards Validation Workshop, the stakeholders established a minimum requirement to exit EL services for ELs with the most significant cognitive disabilities as an overall composite score of P2 on the Alternate ACCESS for ELLs assessment.
+Stakeholders also set recommendations that consideration for exit should take place with the EL specialist and the IEP team of the student.
+The determination to exit the student should be supported with additional quantitative and qualitative data.
+Recommended quantitative data included: third, eight, and eleventh grade-MSAA test scores; reading comprehension and writing assessments; and data from the IEP about student progress towards reading, writing, and EL goals.
+Whereas, the qualitative data consisted of: the influence of language differences and disabilities on learning behaviors and utilizing the OELA English Learner Toolkit Chapter 6, Tool #2 for guiding a discussion and gathering qualitative data that will help the IEP team differentiate language and literacy acquisition.
 When students meet the exit criteria of P2 on the Alternate Access for ELLs Assessment, LEA staff members must re-designate students and update students' EL status in AIM and inform parents of the decision to exit the student from EL status.
 The students will continue to be monitored for two years after re-designation.

-The OPI has created webinars on the new entrance and exit criteria to assist schools and districts with these processes as they implement the revised proficiency criteria in the 2019-2020 school year.
+The OPI has created webinars on the new entrance and exit criteria to assist schools and districts with these processes as they implement the revised proficiency criteria changes in the 2017-2018 2019-2020 school year.